-Fifteen percent (15%) of the program's total caseload, but not less than ten records, will be selected for review and should be children who are being served within the current federal fiscal year (July 1 - June 30).
+Three (3) per service coordinator, but not less than ten (10) records per program, will be selected for review and should be children who are being served within the current federal fiscal year (July 1 - June 30).
 Monitors reserve the right to select additional records if needed.
 Targeted records will be reviewed for detailed discussions on compliance, how service delivery determinations were made, identified challenges, successful strategies, family involvement status, specific interventions that promote improvement, and other factors that affect program quality improvement.